Unpaid intern who sued Sony settles for £4,600

 News: Employment market to remain tough until end of decade

-Unemployment is unlikely to peak until 2014, with the jobs market expected to remain tough until at least the end of the decade, experts have warned.
-Even though official forecasts have been showing falls in worklessness lately, an analysis of figures undertaken by think tank, the Institute for Public Policy Research, which are due to […]
+Unemployment is unlikely to peak until 2014, with the jobs market expected to remain tough through the end of the decade, according to analysis by the Institute for Public Policy Research.
+The report warns that an additional 200,000 workers could be jobless within a year, with youth unemployment and long-term joblessness expected to rise significantly.

 News: PPMA unveils competition to attract HR talent to public sector